yazi-rs/yazi-rs.github.io/docs/installation.md

 You can download the latest official binaries from GitHub Releases: https://github.com/sxyazi/yazi/releases

-On this page, we offer GNU/Musl builds to meet the needs of different users; we also provide a Snapcraft package, which Ubuntu/Debian users can use.
+On this page, we offer GNU/Musl builds to meet the needs of different users.

 This page also includes a [nightly release](https://github.com/sxyazi/yazi/releases/tag/nightly), which is built from the latest code within the past 6 hours.